vertica/Vertica-Extension-Packages/bandpass/README.md

 -   **<float-frequency-in-hz>:** the cutoff frequency for the filter in hertz
 -   **<float-alpha>:** 0 < alpha < 1

+The function returns a single column float value for each row representing the output of the lowpass filter at that point, that is, the value of the sensor-reading without the high-frequency noise.

 **alpha** can be defined in terms of frequency, **f** and **delta_T**: